MGMmohamed58/Number-Guessing-Game/README.md

 - Conditionals
 - Game logic and state

-This project helped me understand how simple games are structured.
+This project helped me understand how simple games are structured (Day 12 ) .